Should You Skip .NET 5?

 The lifecycles of older .NET platforms —especially the most recent .NET Framework—are so long that there is often no compelling reason to use another .NET until the 2030s.

-As this table from our article on long-term support shows, .NET releases starting with .NET 5 will not only have shorter time between releases but even the long-term support versions will have substantially shorter lifecycles than older versions.
+As this table from our article on long-term support shows, .NET releases starting with .NET 5 will not only have a shorter time between releases but even the long-term support versions will have substantially shorter lifecycles than older versions.
 It is a waste of time and adds unnecessary risk to switch an application that uses a perfectly functional .NET Framework version over to .NET 5+.

 Simply put, Microsoft’s .NET versions are really names and the lifecycles vary widely.
 You cannot assume that the jump from .NET Framework etc. to .NET 5+ will be any harder than past updates, just because it’s a major version number change.